-10 Distribution and abundance of capelin, polar cod and blue whiting
+9 Distribution and abundance of capelin, polar cod and blue whiting

-10.1 Capelin
+9.1 Capelin

 Although capelin is primarily a pelagic species, small amounts of capelin are normally caught in the bottom trawl throughout most of the investigated area.
-In Figure 10.1 catch rates of capelin smaller and larger than 14 cm are shown for each of the winter surveys in 2013-2014.
-Capelin smaller than 14 cm during this period will mainly comprise the immature stock component, while the larger capelin constitute the prespawning capelin stock.
+In Figure 9.1 catch rates of capelin smaller and larger than 14 cm are shown for each of the winter survey in 2015.
+During this period capelin smaller than 14 cm will mainly comprise the immature stock component, while the larger capelin constitutes the prespawning capelin stock.
 Some few trawl hauls show large capelin catches (numbers exceeding 100 000 individuals) and these can probably not be considered representative for the density in the area, because such hauls will either result from hitting a capelin school at the bottom or up in the water column.
 For this reason, we chose not to present swept-area based indices for capelin in this report.

 At this time of the year, mature capelin have started their approach to the spawning areas along the coast of Troms, Finnmark and the Kola peninsula, while immature capelin will normally be found further north and east, in the wintering areas.
-This is reflected on the maps of capelin distribution, even though some large capelin are always found north of 75°N, and smaller capelin are found sporadically in near-coastal areas in a couple of years.
-The geographical coverage of the total capelin stock is incomplete, but the maturing component is probably completely covered.
+This is reflected on the map of capelin distribution, even though some large capelin are always found north of 75°N, and smaller capelin are found sporadically in near-coastal areas.
+The geographical coverage of the total capelin stock is incomplete, but the maturing component is probably more completely covered.

 It has been noted during several surveys that when sampling capelin from demersal and pelagic trawls, the individuals from demersal trawls are normally larger (and older) than those sampled pelagically.
-This has led to the formulation of a hypothesis saying that larger individuals tend to stay deeper than smaller individuals and some even to take up a demersal life.
+This has led to formation of a hypothesis saying that larger individuals tend to stay deeper than smaller individuals and some even to take up a demersal life.
 This hypothesis has not been tested, and during the winter surveys there are probably too few pelagic hauls to study the vertical distribution of capelin in a systematic way.